zen4ever/django-linked-accounts/docs/gettingstarted.rst

 Registration
 ============

+Django Linked Accounts contains a simple registration view.

-Registration happens when OAuth authorization with a service is completed, new ``LinkedAccount`` profile gets created, and current user is not authenticated yet.
-So, user will be redirected to "/linked_accounts/register/", where they can choose a username and specify their email (if service provides user's email during OAuth authentication, it will be listed as an initial value in the registration form).
+When a logged-out user successfully completes OAuth authentication with a third-party service, a new ``LinkedAccount`` profile is created and the user is redirected to ``/linked_accounts/register/`` where they can choose a username and enter their email address.
+If an email address was collected during OAuth authentication, it will be listed as an initial value in the registration form.

-Once form is submitted, new ``User`` is created and will be automatically logged in.
+Once the registration form is submitted, a new ``auth.User`` is created and is logged in.

-You can disallow registration process by setting ``LINKED_ACCOUNTS_ALLOW_REGISTRATION`` to False in your settings.py.
+You can prohibit registration via third-party services by setting ``LINKED_ACCOUNTS_ALLOW_REGISTRATION`` to ``False`` in your ``settings.py``.
-It will prevent creation of new users authenticated with third-party services (might be useful for private betas, or closed websites).
-Currently active users with already associated third-party service profiles still will be able to login.
+This will prevent the creation of new users authenticated with third-party services, which might be useful for private betas or similar.
+Please note that if a valid ``auth.User`` is already linked to a third-party service in Django Linked Accounts, login via that service will be allowed.

 Django Linked Accounts provides a simple ``RegistrationForm`` which is used to collect each user's email address during registration.
-However, please note that the app does not handle email confirmation or any other transactional email notifications.
-If this app does not match the desired flow for your project, you can override the registration form, view, or even individual methods found in ``AuthCallback``.
+However, please note that this app does not handle email confirmation or any other transactional email notifications.
+If this app does not match the desired flow for your project, you can inherit and override the registration form, view, or even individual methods found in ``AuthCallback`` in your own custom views.